 Tenuta San Giorgio, Cassina d’Agno, Ticino—

-Merlot, Sottoroccia 2013, DOC Ticino: (fermented in acacia cuves, aged in used casks and barriques) Ruby in color.
+Merlot, Sottoroccia 2013, DOC Ticino: (fermented in stainless cuves, aged in used casks and barriques) Ruby in color.
 Fragrant, fine and delicate nose: cherry, chocolate and cinammon.
 Compact and focused palate of ripe cherry fruit, cocoa powder and nut skins.
 Sweet and lingering.
 Excellent.

 Merlot, Crescendo 2014, DOC Ticino: (fermented in oak cuves, 12 months in new and used barriques) Garnet colored.
 Slightly reduced and rubbery nose.
 Still very primary.
 Brandied cherry and candied fruit flavors.
 A touch simple and a bit awkward at the moment.
 I prefer the above.

 Merlot, Arco Tondo 2014, DOC Ticino (merlot, cabernet franc and—depending on vintage—cabernet sauvignon, petit verdot): (fermented in oak cuves, 18 months in new and used barriques) Garnet colored.
 Fascinating nose of nocino (green walnut liqueur) and earthy flowers.
 Velvety, sweet fruit and waves of brandied cherries and tobacco.
 Lovely, detailed, delicate and refined.
 Pristine.
 Delicious.

 Merlot, Irti Colli 2015, Svizzera Italiana IGT, Ticino: (100% merlot, neutral cask and INOX aged) Garnet/ruby in color.
 Spicy cherry nose is bright, youthful and fresh.
 Palate oozes ripe cherry and raspberry fruit with a freshening touch of green herbs.
 Bright and lively with nice finishing acids.
 Lovely.